Teaching Social Skills

 Why Don't Our Kids Have Social Skills?

 Social skills are those communication, problem-solving, decision making, self-management, and peer relations abilities that allow one to initiate, build, and maintain positive social relationships with others.
-Deficits or excesses in social behavior interfere with learning, teaching, and the classroom's orchestration and climate.
+Deficits or excesses in social behavior interfere with friendship, adult-child relationships, learning, teaching, and the classroom's orchestration and climate.
 One's social competence is linked to peer acceptance, teacher acceptance, success of inclusion efforts with students with disabilities, and post school success.

 ____________________________